ian-product-ai-ml/AI-Projects/3. Machine Learning/Spotify Song Auto Clustering/README.md

-# 🎵 Spotify Song Cohort Analysis
+# 🎵 Spotify Song Machine Learning Cohort Analysis

 ## 📌 Project Overview
 This project aims to group songs into **cohorts** based on their characteristics using **clustering techniques**.
 By analyzing **Rolling Stones' albums on Spotify**, we identify patterns in song attributes and create meaningful song clusters that enhance music recommendations.